 Explosive substances; application for a storage permit

-The storage (keeping) of explosive substances is subject to the requirements of the Explosives Act in conjunction with the Second Ordinance to the Explosives Act and generally requires a permit.
+The storage (keeping) of explosive substances is subject to the requirements of the Explosives Act in conjunction with the Second Ordinance to the Explosives Act and usually requires a permit.

 Explosive substances can pose great dangers.
 For this reason, explosives legislation places high demands on storage, among other things.

-The storage (keeping) of explosive substances usually requires a permit from the locally responsible trade supervisory office at the respective government.
-The question of whether a storage facility requires a permit essentially depends on the type and quantity of the substances.
+As a rule, the storage (keeping) of explosive substances requires a permit from the locally responsible trade supervisory office at the respective government.
+The question of whether a storage facility requires a permit depends essentially on the type and quantity of the substances.

 Under certain circumstances, explosive substances may be stored without a storage permit under the so-called "small quantity regulation".